 - Psychiatric medication

 While Soteria is cautious in its use of psychiatric medication, it is not anti-psychiatry.
 Our approach views psychiatric medication as one of many tools than an individual can utilize in navigating distress and crisis.
-As with all tools, we encourage residents to make informed choices around medication through a process of weighing risks and
+As with all tools, we encourage residents to make informed choices around medication through a process of weighing risks and benefits.

 Psychosis is considered to be one of the most expensive mental health conditions.
 Frequent and long-term hospitalizations combined with high rates of disability among individuals diagnosed with a psychotic disorder carries a high price tag.